banrovegrie/old-site/README.md

 ### This wiki was supposed to be my attempt at dumping π% of my stuff in one readily searchable place.
-It failed horribly :)
+Now I have no idea what the hell it is :)

 # Alapan Chaudhuri